 London is a large and vibrant city.
 Students will be expected to commute using the London Underground or subway to travel to their placement.
 Depending upon the internship organization, students can expect to spend considerable time commuting.
 More information about the commuting distances will be discussed during the in-country orientation program.

-Students pay Stonehill Tuition, standard double room housing and meal plan "C" for the London Internship Program.
-Included in these fees are a part-time internship, (20 hours per week), housing in shared apartments with other internship participants, three 3-credit courses at the CAPA center, a weekly meal stipend, in-country orientation program, overseas supplemental insurance through CISI, and support throughout the duration of the program.
+Students pay Stonehill Tuition and standard double room housing for the London Internship Program.
+Included in these fees are a part-time internship, (20 hours per week), housing in shared apartments with other internship participants, three 3-credit courses at the CAPA center, in-country orientation program, overseas supplemental insurance, and support throughout the duration of the program.
 Students are provided with a Tube pass for Zones 1 and 2 for the duration of the program.
 Students are able to utilize all Federal, State, Need and Merit-based financial aid for the London Internship Program.